aljedaxi/zettel/pages/how_to_take_smart_notes.md

 the "good reader" is the reader who understands that a text is a system of purposeful [[Lichtung]]en and occlusions. the "poor reader" sees only that which is lit.
  -> the "good reader" is in "dialog" (their reading is dialectical), while the "poor reader" is listening.
- -> to "see only that which is lit" is to subconsciously accept the author's system / TODO as a given
+ -> to "see only that which is lit" is to subconsciously accept the author's system

  an idea is a picture of an aesthetic.
     -> ie --- an idea??